• Skip to main content

 Stir in a tablespoon of chopped fresh thyme, oregano, or rosemary for a herbal flavor.
 You can also use Italian seasoning if you have it on hand.

-Tomato bisque serving
+tomato bisque serving

 🥗 What to serve with